As Behavioral Management Issues in Hospitals Increases, Non-Compliance to TJC PC.01.03.03 Likely to Increase

 This evolving landscape places increasing importance on compliance with The Joint Commission Standard PC.01.03.03 – “The Hospital Defines Its Behavioral Management Policies.”
 This standard requires hospitals to not only define but implement and evaluate behavioral management strategies in a way that protects patient rights, ensures safety, and complies with legal and ethical mandates.

-In this blog, we’ll examine this critical standard and its Elements of Performance (EPs), explore real-world malpractice cases where failures in behavioral management led to patient harm, and highlight how EvaluCare serves as a resource for families, patients, and attorneys in identifying substandard care.
+In this blog, we’ll examine this critical standard and its Elements of Performance (EPs), explore real-world malpractice cases where failures in behavioral management led to patient harm, and highlight how EvaluCare serves as a resource for medical care review.

 Understanding Standard PC.01.03.03